 - You have a new idea for a website, so you decide to get a new hosting plan.
 You use the affiliate link so this provides another donation to the Tiki Association.

 - The Finance Team makes sure the funds are well tracked and managed.

-- Since you enjoyed meeting people at the TikiFest and all has been great so far, you decide to join one of the Roles and Teams
+- Since you enjoyed meeting people at the TikiFest and all has been great so far, you decide to join one of the Teams

 - There is another release, this time to address a vulnerability.
-The Security Team fixes the issue and the Packaging again makes the upgrade seamless.
+The Security Team fixes the issue and the Packaging Team again makes the upgrade painless.

-- You are increasingly comfortable with Tiki and confident of it as a platform.
+- You are increasingly comfortable with Tiki and confident in it as a platform.
 You contemplate an even bigger web project but if it goes through, you will want additional features.
-So you check out the list of Consultants (managed by the Consulting Ecosystem) to look for a developer to help build the features.
+So you check out the list of Consultants (managed by the Consulting Ecosystem Team) to look for a developer to help build the features.

-- You become and active and long-term contributor to the project and help others have a great experience like you did.
+- You become an active and long-term contributor to the project and help others have a great experience like you did.